Skip to main content

 Definition:

-The difference in value between what was sold and what was used based on stock movements.
+The difference in value between what was sold and what was used based on stock movements, taking into account logged waste value.

 Formula:

-Sold value – (Opening stock value – Closing stock value + Delivered value + (Transfers in – Transfers out) × Current price – Waste value + (Batches created – Used in batches) × Current price).
+Sold value – (Opening stock value – Closing stock value + Delivered value – Logged waste value + (Transfers in – Transfers out) × Current price + (Produced – Used in batches) × Current price)

 Common Question: Why do some items show 0 Variance Quantity but a non-zero Variance Value ?